8/7/2024

 Matt Stevenson

 Yeah, I appreciate that question.
-So, yeah, Alex is really focused on kind of in the short term, you know, increasing our in-stock rates of our top 2500 as well as, you know, reducing past dues that still hang around, you know, that 8 to 10 million.
-So really focused on improving our staff processes and ensuring we have our fast movers in stock at all time.
-You know, then longer term, Alex will look at, you know, our operational footprint, how we continue to make products better at a lower cost and outline that future relative to our manufacturing and sourcing strategy.
-You know, currently, you know, sourcing would kind of, you know, make about 50% purchase about 50% relative to our product mix.
-And we've done a great job locking in long term rates on containers with our logistics partner.
-So we've been able to navigate the ups and downs of that as, you know, those Middle East conflicts have driven some, I'd say short term ups and downs of container rates, nothing sustainable, nothing like we saw back, you know, post pandemic.
+So, yeah, Alex is really focused on kind of in the short term, you know, increasing our in-stock rates of our top 2,500 as well as, you know, reducing past dues that still hang around, you know, that 8 to 10 million.
+So really focused on improving our SIOP processes and ensuring we have our fast movers in stock at all times.
+Then longer term, Alex will look at our operational footprint, how we continue to make products better at a lower cost, and outline that future relative to our manufacturing and sourcing strategy.
+Currently, sourcing, we make about 50%, purchase about 50% relative to our product mix.
+We've done a great job locking in long-term rates on containers with our logistics partner.
+So we've been able to navigate the ups and downs of that as, you know, those Middle East conflicts have driven some, I'd say, short-term ups and downs of container rates, nothing sustainable, nothing like we saw back, you know, post-pandemic.

 speaker